 2. Hazel English

 Australian 20-something moves to California to try her luck.
 Granted, it sounds like the old story of broken dreams we’ve heard thousands of times.
 With Hazel English though, chances are quite high for a happy ending.
 Right after releasing her debut EP Never Going Home in October, she was lauded by several renowned music blogs, which enthused about the indie-pop record’s sun-soaked melodies and subtle C86 references, presented in a unique and charming DIY style.
 If English can keep up that high level of song writing, her debut album will surely be one of the stunners of 2017.

 3. Nadia Rose

-Without a doubt grime had a big year in 2016.
-With Skepta’s album Konnichiwa winning the prestigious Mercury Prize and Stormzy entering the UK top ten with his track Shut Up, it actually might have been the British rap genre’s biggest year ever.
+Without a doubt, grime had a big year in 2016.
+With Skepta’s album Konnichiwa winning the prestigious Mercury Prize in the UK and Stormzy entering the British top ten with his track Shut Up, it actually might have been the country’s rap genre’s biggest year ever.
 When grime had its first heyday around 2003, Nadia Rose was 10 years old.
-But being Stormzy’s cousin, the South London based wordsmith obviously has honed her skills for many years.
-Rose’s fiery single “Skwod” is the best proof for that.
+But being Stormzy’s cousin, the London-based wordsmith has obviously honed her skills for years.
+Rose’s fiery single Skwod is the best proof for that.

 4. Kelsey Lu

 Lu’s sparse songs are, to say the least, haunting.
 In July this year the 26-year-old classically trained cellist and vocalist released her debut EP, which she recorded live in a Brooklyn church.
 The recording captured the attention of artists such as Florence And The Machine who invited Lu on tour, and Dev Hynes aka Blood Orange who has become her mentor and collaborator.
 Most of her songs only consist of looped cello melody fragments and Lu’s soul-stirring voice, hence it’s the pauses, the moments between the notes, that make her songs a challenging but highly rewarding listening experience.